-The Supreme Court has also recognized a cause of action for secondary liability when someone provides a platform or specific technology designed to promote direct infringement.
+The Supreme Court has also recognized a cause of action for secondary liability when someone provides a platform or specific technology designed to promote direct infringement on copyrighted work.
 The Court announced this rule in a 2005 case where the plaintiffs, a group of copyright holders, sued two companies that distributed free file-sharing software.
 The Court held “that one who distributes a device with the object of promoting its use to infringe copyright, as shown by clear expression or other affirmative steps taken to foster infringement, is liable for the resulting acts of infringement by third parties.”

 “The perfect example of a blockbuster case involving indirect liability was Napster,” adds Nimmer.
 “Any copyright infringement going on was between User A and User B; what Napster did was provide a repository where people could go link up, one to another.
 That was held to be copyright infringement.”

-This does not mean that anyone who distributes software or hardware that may be used for copyright infringement is subject to secondary liability.
+This does not mean that anyone who distributes software or hardware that may be used for copyright infringement is subject to secondary liability under California law.
 But if you market a product or service towards users who are known to engage in copyright infringement, or if you fail to install features designed to diminish the risk of infringement–-or even indirectly profit off third-party infringement—than you may be liable.
 A court will ultimately look towards your overall objective and whether it is consistent with the copyright laws.